5 Best Electric Mouse Traps in 2026

 Snap Traps and Humane Live Traps

-For full mouse control comparison including snap traps, humane catch-and-release, and pet-safe options, see our guide to the best mouse traps.
+For full mouse control comparison including snap traps, humane catch-and-release, and options for homes with pets, see our guide to the best mouse traps.
 Snap traps cost less but require manual setting and direct contact with the dead mouse.
 Humane traps work for households that prefer not to kill mice.

 Ultrasonic Repellers

-Ultrasonic repellers do not kill mice but help prevent re-infestation after trapping.
-They work best as a long-term deterrent layer, not as a primary solution.
+Ultrasonic repellers do not kill mice and should not be treated as the main solution.
+If you use them, treat them as a support layer after trapping, sealing, and sanitation.
 See our guide to the best ultrasonic pest repellers for current top picks.

 Professional Pest Control